-In any corporate acquisition, there are tax and non-tax issues, multiple business considerations and goals of the parties involved with the transaction.
-The tax planning that is involved before, during and after the acquisition process may include many options and alternatives to achieve the tax and non-tax wishes and goals of the parties.
-Thus, one of the most important steps in the planning process of a corporate acquisition is to discuss and review the party’s intentions and goals, which may include short term matters and long term matters.
+In any corporate acquisition, there are tax and non-tax issues, multiple business considerations, and the goals of the parties involved with the transaction.
+The tax planning that is involved before, during, and after the acquisition process may include many options and alternatives to achieve the tax and non-tax wishes and goals of the parties.
+Thus, one of the most important steps in the planning process of a corporate acquisition is to discuss and review the party’s intentions and goals, which may include short-term matters and long-term matters.

 First, we need to identify the parties.
 In any corporate acquisition, you will have the buyer who is looking to acquire one or more businesses that are operated and owned by another business.
 The seller, which may be referred to as the “target” or “target corporation” may wish to be disposing of the business in exchange for some type or form of consideration, or merge in some way with the buyer.
 Broadly stated, the buyer may wish to purchase the stock of the target corporation or acquire the assets of the corporation.
 Thus, in general, you can consider the purchase options to be a stock purchase or asset purchase of the target.
 Furthermore, there is the possibility that the acquisition could be a hostile acquisition.
 A hostile acquisition involves the acquisition of a publicly held company, like Wal-Mart.
 The acquisition begins without any agreement between the purchaser and the target corporation.
 It is possible that through a hostile acquisition, the target may not even wish to be acquired or purchased by the buyer.